rome/tools/website/src/_includes/docs/project-config.md

 cats/babies/nev
 ```

-And you only wanted to ignore the folder `babies` that contained `juniper`.
+And you only wanted to ignore the folder `babies` that contains `juniper`.
 If you wrote just `babies` then it would match both directories.
-However, you can prefix it with `/babies` and it will only match the folder at the base.
+However, if you prefix it with a black slash, as in `/babies`, then it will only match the folder at the base.